Professional brand and networking Mastering LinkedIn

 • Your Method: Explain how you think, not just what you've done.
 List 3 "Must-Do Rules" for how you operate.

-• The Filter: Clearly state who you work best with and who you are not a good fit for.
+• The Filter: Spell out who you work best with and who you are not a good fit for.
 This cuts down on unwanted messages.

 The Professional Idea